QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

     Q = M.T @ M
     W = M.T @ S

-    # Small penalty on debt required to implement no-ponzi scheme
+    # Small penalty on debt required to implement no-Ponzi scheme
     R[0, 0] = R[0, 0] + 1e-9

 We can now create an instance of an ``LQ`` model: